 This course introduces students to the fundamentals of non-silver alternative photographic processes with emphasis on technical skills, and critique of photographic work.
-Among the processes studied: Cyanotype, Salted paper printing, Van Dyke Hand coloring, and Platinum Palladium.
+Among the processes studied: Caffenol development, and medium and large format photographic processes.
 Students will learn skills related to safe chemistry usage, scanning, Photoshop manipulation to create and print digital negatives, paper coating and contact printing techniques.

 Prerequisites: Darkroom or Digital Photography.
-Meets Interdisciplinary credit and art credit.
+Meets Design Thinking and art credit.